Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Models and Transport by Static Stochastic Fields

 is the electron particle flux due to $\widetilde{b}$.
 Note there are two contributions.
 The first is the familiar piece due to the divergence of the Maxwell stress \cite{ding2008stochastic}.
 It arises from the flow of current along tilted field lines.
 The second contribution $\langle \widetilde{b}_x \widetilde{u}_z \rangle$ studied here is due to \textit{ion} flow along tilted lines.
 Note both total and ion current contributions are required to calculate $\partial_t \langle n_e \rangle$.
 For the model analyzed here, \Eref{eq: bu caused by D_M} then gives

-The first term shows stochastic lines and parallel ion flow gradient drive a net electron particle flux.
+The first term shows that stochastic lines and parallel ion flow gradient drive a net electron particle flux.
 The second piece adds to the familiar Maxwell force contribution.
+Note that this stochastic-field-induced particle flux likely is relevant to the phenomenon of `RMP pump-out.'
+Since the rotation is necessary for stability with RMPs, the $\nabla \langle u_z \rangle$-driven flux contribution is of particular relevance.
 The discussion here clarifies the relations between \Eref{eq: mean evol. of n} and the electron particle flux.